TV5 (Philippine TV network): The 5 Network era and reverting to TV5 (2018–2020)

 On February 4, 2020, Robert P. Galang was appointed as the new president and CEO of TV5 Network and Cignal TV, replacing Basas, who in turn was appointed as the Chief Marketing Officer of Smart Communications.

 On March 8, 2020, 5 Plus was relaunched as One Sports, and the ESPN5 division was renamed and merged into the brand.
 The sports programming on 5 no longer carried the ESPN5 banner.
 The ESPN5 partnership continued online, with ESPN5.com serving as the sports portal of One Sports and ESPN in the Philippines until October 13, 2021.
 TV5 Network announced on the same day that 5 would be rebranded as One TV on April 13, 2020.
 However, due to the COVID-19 pandemic and disapproval from viewers and fans, the rebranding was postponed to July 20, until it was ultimately cancelled.
-The network returned to the TV5 brand on July 20, 2020, and introduced new Filipino-dubbed series and more entertainment content during prime time.
+The network returned to the TV5 brand on July 20, 2020, and introduced new Filipino-dubbed series.

 On July 27, 2020, Cignal TV, TV5, and Smart Communications announced a multi-year deal with the National Basketball Association (NBA) for the league's official broadcast rights in the Philippines, replacing Solar Entertainment Corporation.
 The games during the 2019–2020 season were aired live on free-to-air networks TV5 and One Sports.
 This marked the return of the NBA to TV5 since the partnership between the then-ABC and Solar Entertainment Corporation from 2007 to 2008.